- Car Rentals

 It is believed that the construction of Jaigad was initiated in 14th century and completed by Sultan of Bijapur and was named after Jayba Mahar's sacrificing his life for building the fort.
 It was conquered by Kanhoji Angre, the commander-in-chief during Chhatrapati Shivaji Maharaja's regime.
 Shivaji also controlled the fort for some time before handing it over to the Peshwas who finally lost the fort to the British in the year 1818.

 Although in ruins, most of the fort's outer wall and ramparts still intact.
-Spread across an expanse of 4 acres, the fort is surrounded by a moat and strong bastions on the southern ...
+Spread across an expanse of 4 acres, the fort is surrounded by a moat and strong bastions ...

 Distance from Kolhapur: 166 Kms

 At a distance of 17 km from Guhagar and 72 km from Ganpatipule, Velneshwar Temple and Beach are located at Velneshwar in Ratnagiri district of Maharashtra.

 Sri Velneshwar Temple is believed to be one of the ancient temples dedicated to Lord Shiva and his consort Goddess Parvati.
 Earlier, the temple was built by Gadgils and was later renovated by Sri Trimbak Ravaji Gokhale.
 Representing an example of ancient Hindu architectural style, the temple houses many small shrines dedicated to Lord Vishnu, Ganesha and Kala Bhairav.
 The main sanctum of the temple is adorned with paintings and stone carvings representing various episodes of mythology.
 This temple is flocked by a large number of devotees during the festival of Mahashivratri.
 It is held in the month of March and celebrated in honour of the deity Lord Shiva.